-157. If the GMO was unintentionally/accidentally spilled during import, transport or storage, this could result in exposure to people in the area via aerosol or liquid contact with eyes or mucous membranes/skin.
+162. If the GMO was unintentionally/accidentally spilled during import, transport or storage, this could result in exposure to people in the area via aerosol or liquid contact with eyes or mucous membranes/skin.
 Further, people could be inadvertently exposed to the GMO via contact with materials or surfaces contaminated with the GMO through subsequent hand to mouth transmission.
-However, the transport, storage and disposal of the GMO would be carried out in accordance with the current version of the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
+However, the import of the GMO would be in accordance with the IATA packing instructions.
+This is considered satisfactory as it ensures that the GMOs are appropriately packaged and labelled.
+In Australia, the transport, storage and disposal of the GMO would be carried out in accordance with the current version of the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
 This would mitigate exposure due to spills of the GMO during these dealings.

-158. The risk of exposure to the GMO in other people resulting in a sustainable infection is highly unlikely because the GMO is unable to form infectious viral particles.
+163. The risk of exposure to the GMO in other people resulting in a sustainable infection is highly unlikely because the GMO is unable to form infectious viral particles.